 It is also important to choose the right accounting date for your business.
 Is there a time of year when it is more convenient to close off your accounting records, ready for the preparation of your financial statement?
 What would be the best time of year for stocktaking?
 To what extent is your business seasonal?
 From a tax viewpoint, the choice of a year-end early in the tax year for an unincorporated business usually means that an increase in profits is more slowly reflected in an increased tax bill.
 This can, however, backfire when profits reduce, as the reduction in tax is similarly delayed, and can leave you with a large tax liability when you retire or scale down your business.

-Advising HM Revenue & Customs when you become self-employed, and probably liable to Class 2 national insurance contributions, may not be very high on your list of priorities in the first weeks and months of a new business - but failure to notify that you are in business can attract a penalty.
+Advising HMRC when you become self-employed, and probably liable to Class 2 national insurance contributions (or alternatively you will need to establish if you qualify for exception), may not be very high on your list of priorities in the first weeks and months of a new business - but failure to notify that you are in business can attract a penalty.
 You may not even be sure about the date that your business started!
 If you have any doubts, we can advise you.
 Most tax registrations and returns are now required to be done on-line.
-A ‘one-click' registration scheme is available at: HM Revenue & Customs.
+A 'one-click' registration scheme is available at: HMRC.

 Our role as accountants and business advisers is to work with you to help you maximise your profitability and look at the various available options to help you minimise your taxes - we know that you do not want to pay a penny more than is absolutely required.